Uniswap/governance-seatbelt/README.md

 When running either of those two modes locally, reports will be saved into a `reports/` folder in the root of the repository.
 The specific path will be `./reports/${daoName}/${governorAddress}/${proposalId}.${extension}`.
 The `reports/` folder is gitignored, so when searching for reports in this directory your editor may hide the files by default.

+### Running specific checks

+`CHECKS_ENABLED=checkCompoundProposalDetails`

+You can run specific checks by setting the `CHECKS_ENABLED` environment variable to a comma-separated list of checks to run.